-- Legal residents with permanent Visas (Alien Registration Card holders) are admitted to L&C in the same manner as native citizens of the United States of America.
-Legal residents who need "English As A Second Language" should contact the Adult Education office at 468-2228. - International students requesting F-1 or M-1 visas (I-20 forms) must complete the following requirements: - Submit a completed Lewis and Clark Admission Information Form to the Enrollment Center. - Request official transcripts from all previous educational institutions attended, including secondary schools, colleges, and universities be sent to Lewis and Clark Community College.
+INTERNATIONAL STUDENTS (Legal residents with permanent Visas (Alien Registration Card holders) are admitted to L&C in the same manner as native citizens of the United States of America.
+Legal residents who need "English As A Second Language" should contact the Adult Education office at 468-2228.)

+International students requesting F-1 or M-1 visas (I-20 forms) must complete the following requirements:

+- Complete an Admission Information Form. - Send Official Transcript.
+Request official transcripts from all previous educational institutions attended, including secondary schools, colleges, and universities be sent to Lewis and Clark Community College.
 These transcripts must be translated into English for evaluation by the College.
 Lewis and Clark requires the completion of high school graduation equivalency for unconditional admission.
-Also, admission to Lewis and Clark is dependent on good academic standing (2.0 grade point average or above) at previously attended educational institutions. - Supply the L&C Enrollment Center with the official results of your performance on the TOEFL (Test of English as a Foreign Language).
-A minimum score of 500 (paper-based) or 173 (computer-based) is required for admission to Lewis and Clark Community College. - Provide financial statements proving ability to pay tuition, fees, books, room and board, and living expenses.
+Also, admission to Lewis and Clark is dependent on good academic standing (2.0 grade point average or above) at previously attended educational institutions.

+- Send TOEFL Score.
+Supply the L&C Enrollment Center with the official results of your performance on the TOEFL (Test of English as a Foreign Language).
+A minimum score of 500 (paper-based), 173 (computer-based), 61 (internet-based) is required for admission to Lewis and Clark Community College. - Send Proof of Ability to Pay.
+Supply a statement of ability to pay the college's foreign student tuition rate and living expenses.
+The estimated cost for both tuition and living expenses is \$20,000 per year.
+This statement should come from a family member or sponsor with documentation from a financial institution.